Chemical Exposure Injury Lawyers

-The most common types of accident on farms involve:
+The most common types of accidents on farms involve:

 - Lifting and Handling.

 - Falling from a height.

 If you believe you may have had an accident or an injury in the last three years which could have been caused by exposure to toxic chemicals, had chemical burns or have suffered a condition as a result of chemical exposure, you could receive compensation for your injuries.
 You can call us for FREE on 0800 0747 644 or fill out our online contact form to find out more.

 Some of the agricultural substances that are hazardous to health include:

 - Medicines and feed additives

 - Fertilizers and soil improvers, including ammonium nitrate

 - Paints, oils, lubricants, brake fluid, cleaning chemicals

 Working in agriculture can expose you to several chemicals on a regular basis, the careful management of these chemicals will protect employees.
 It is vital for employers to conform with the Control of Substances Hazardous to Health Regulations 2002.